monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 1. Run the pipeline to [merge the ROBOT template](https://mondo.readthedocs.io/en/latest/editors-guide/robot-template/) and commit and merge the PR into mondo-edit.obo.
 3. Run the [risky_obsoletion_check](https://mondo.readthedocs.io/en/latest/editors-guide/risky_obsoletion_check) pipeline to check if external ontologies and databases (such as EFO and ClinGen) are using this Mondo term.
   - if so, create a ticket on the [EFO tracker](https://github.com/EBISPOT/efo/issues) and notify ClinGen users (_for now, email Larry Babb_).
 1. Perform a SPARQL query to identify all the obsoletion candidates (see instructions [here](https://mondo.readthedocs.io/en/latest/editors-guide/generate-report/#how-to-generate-reports)).
+The command to run the query is: `sh run.sh make report-query-obsoletioncandidates-withcomment`.
 This will be the report that will be shared with Mondo users to inform them of upcoming obsoletions.
 1. Share the report on the Mondo users email list (include the file as an attachment) and/or share the report (tsv file) on GitHub [here](https://github.com/monarch-initiative/mondo/tree/master/reports/obsoletion-candidates).
 1. Allow for at least one month after sending the report or contacting users before obsoleting the terms to allow users time to comment.